 Our vision is to make the world a better place.
-King’s has more than 26,500 students (including more than 7,600 postgraduates) from some 150 countries.
-We are committed to providing our students with a rounded education, developing them into the critical thinkers, problem solvers and change-makers the world needs.
-Through the highest quality disciplinary research and interdisciplinary collaborations, King’s staff and students contribute to facing down the world’s many diverse challenges.
+King’s has more than 31,000 students (including more than 12,800 postgraduates) from some 150 countries.
+We are committed in providing our students with a rounded education, developing them into the critical thinkers, problem solvers and change-makers the world needs.
+Through the highest quality disciplinary research and interdisciplinary collaborations, King’s staff and students aim to tackle the various challenges present in our world.
 As a community of staff, students, partners and collaborators, King’s aspires to serve the needs and aspirations of society both locally and across the globe.

-- Ranked 31st in the QS World University Rankings 2019
+Rank 31st in the world (QS World University Rankings 2021)

-- Ranked 6th in the UK in the ‘power’ ranking of the 2014 Research Excellence Framework (REF), which considers both the quality and quantity of research activity.
+Rank 6th in the UK in the 2014 Research Excellence Framework (REF) for both the quality and quantity of research activity